-Hiking Tips For Beginners From a Kananaskis Emergency Rescue Responder
+Beginner Hiking Tips From a Kananaskis Emergency Rescue Responder

 This expert advice can help ensure a safe and satisfying hike, wherever you choose to roam.

 One of the many benefits of living in Canada is that no matter where you’re based, you’re never far from world-class hiking trails.
-Fuelled in part by the pandemic, interest in hiking has recently surged—and so too the number of emergency rescue calls in response to hikes gone wrong.
-Alberta’s Kananaskis Region, for instance, saw a 47 per cent year-over-year increase in rescue calls during the first three months of 2021.
+Interest in hiking has recently surged—and so too the number of emergency rescue calls in response to hikes gone wrong.
+Alberta’s Kananaskis Region, for instance, recently recorded a 47 percent year-over-year increase in rescue calls.

 No matter where you roam this season, stay safe on the trails with these hiking tips from Alberta’s Kananaskis Region Public Safety Specialist, Jeremy Mackenzie.